sdiehl/stephendiehl.com/posts/haskell_2017.md

 The single largest reported pain point for the Haskell language is simply from certain "naughty" historical things in the Prelude which no longer reflect modern thinking.
-The default Prelude makes it much too accidently shoot oneself in the foot by using suboptimal String types, partial functions, impure exception throwing, and a variety of other papercuts.
+The default Prelude makes it much too accidentally shoot oneself in the foot by using suboptimal String types, partial functions, impure exception throwing, and a variety of other paper cuts.

 Earlier this year I released my perspective on the issue: Protolude.
 Protolude is likely the least ambitious alt-prelude ever.
 It doesn't do anyting new, just